Trenton, Illinois: History

-The town was laid out by A. W. Casad in 1836 from Trenton, New Jersey, he gave his new town the name Trenton which he named after the place he was from.
-The planned town was supposed to be built just north of the Ohio and Mississippi Railroad in an area which is now called the “Old Trenton”.
+The town was laid out by A. W. Casad in 1836 from Trenton, New Jersey, who gave his new town the name Trenton after the place he was from.
+The planned town was supposed to be built just north of the Ohio and Mississippi Railroad in an area which is now called “Old Trenton”.
 However, the old town was abandoned as no one ever built in the lots they bought.
 In response to his failed venture, Mr. Casad returned to his hometown of Trenton, New Jersey.
 Mr. William Lewis, A. W. Casad's brother in law however didn't go back to New Jersey.
-Instead, he opted to stay and built a farmhouse where the current town lies in 1818.
+Instead, he opted to stay and in 1818 built a farmhouse where the current town lies today.

-In 1853 Mr. Buckman built a railroad depot and even managed to get a post office to be established however his business partner Mr. Walker abandoned him which made Buckman move out of the area.
+In 1853 Mr. Buckman built a railroad depot and even managed to get a post office to be established.
+However, his business partner Mr. Walker abandoned him, which made Buckman move out of the area.
 Buckman would eventually resettle in Iowa.

 On 14 May 1855, Alva Lewis refounded the town, and this time it stayed.
 Several more major additions were added to the town throughout the mid-1800s by multiple other people and companies.
 On 12 March 1856 and 11 June 1860 by William Lewis, 22 May 1856 and 2 July 1866 by Joseph Hanke, 12 June 1856 by Sanger Ramp & Co, and finally by Mathias Leonard and Sanger Kamp on 26 May 1868.